deta/space-docs/src/pages/blog/moving-to-space.md

 </div>
 <br />

 With our move to Space, we are bringing a complete frontend rewrite in Svelte, with a new design system and a brand new [Base UI](https://deta.space/docs/en/reference/base/base_ui).
-Beyond the new look, we are bringing core UX components — *Canvas* and *Teletype* — that move Space away from a simple dashboard and make it a more friendly, interactive, and personal experience.
+Beyond the new look, we are bringing core UX components — *Horizon* and *Teletype* — that move Space away from a simple dashboard and make it a more friendly, interactive, and personal experience.
 We've got big plans for them - stay tuned.

 ### A Whole Lot More